the-cyber-oracle/Linux-ACLs-Lab-Access-Control-Information-Flow-Labtainers/README.md

-# ACL Lab: Linux File Permissions & Information Flow
+# ACLs Lab: Linux File Permissions & Information Flow

 ## Objective
 To understand Linux ACLs using `getfacl` and `setfacl`, and demonstrate how permissions and execution context affect data visibility.